 #1

-You've drawn Eight of Cups as the your role in this conflict.
+You've drawn Eight of Cups in reversed orientation as the your role in this conflict.

 So that's what you're bringing to the table.
 Take a moment to think about these qualities and the ways in they're working for or against you in resolving this conflict.